William Blake: Early life

-William Blake was born on 28 November 1757 at 28 Broad Street (now Broadwick St.) in Soho, London.
+William Blake was born on 28 November 1757 at 28 Broad Street (now Broadwick Street) in Soho, London.
 He was the third of seven children, two of whom died in infancy.
-Blake's father, James, was a hosier, who had come to London from Ireland.
-He attended school only long enough to learn reading and writing, leaving at the age of ten, and was otherwise educated at home by his mother Catherine Blake (née Wright).
+Blake's father, James, was a hosier, who had lived in London.
+William attended school only long enough to learn reading and writing, leaving at the age of 10, and was otherwise educated at home by his mother Catherine Blake (née Wright).
 Even though the Blakes were English Dissenters, William was baptised on 11 December at St James's Church, Piccadilly, London.
 The Bible was an early and profound influence on Blake, and remained a source of inspiration throughout his life.
+Blake's childhood, according to him, included mystical religious experiences such as "beholding God's face pressed against his window, seeing angels among the haystacks, and being visited by the Old Testament prophet Ezekiel."

 Blake started engraving copies of drawings of Greek antiquities purchased for him by his father, a practice that was preferred to actual drawing.
-Within these drawings Blake found his first exposure to classical forms through the work of Raphael, Michelangelo, Maarten van Heemskerck and Albrecht Dürer.
+In these drawings Blake found his first exposure to classical forms through the work of Raphael, Michelangelo, Maarten van Heemskerck and Albrecht Dürer.
 The number of prints and bound books that James and Catherine were able to purchase for young William suggests that the Blakes enjoyed, at least for a time, a comfortable wealth.
-When William was ten years old, his parents knew enough of his headstrong temperament that he was not sent to school but instead enrolled in drawing classes at Henry Pars’ drawing school in the Strand.
+When William was ten years old, his parents knew enough of his headstrong temperament that he was not sent to school but instead enrolled in drawing classes at Henry Pars's drawing school in the Strand.
 He read avidly on subjects of his own choosing.
 During this period, Blake made explorations into poetry; his early work displays knowledge of Ben Jonson, Edmund Spenser, and the Psalms.